JavaMuller/hive-test-harness/README.md

 * Load Test Data from Files
 * Execute Queries

-The test can be executed in two modes by passing or not passing `args` to the `main(String[] args)` method of `Application.java`:
+The test requires two parameters be passed as `args` to the `main(String[] args)` method of `Application.java`:

-1) When run without `args` (null or empty), the application will execute all steps listed above.
+1) The first `arg` should be `true` or `false` and indicates if you want the application to drop/create the database, build tables & views and load test data

-2) When run with `args` (any value will do), the application will only execute queries and not attempt to build and load
+2) The second `arg` is a description of the test being performed.
+For example `enabled tez`, would indicate that this test was the first execution since enabling TEZ

 You can further refine the test by updating `String[] filter` in `RunTest.java`.
 If `filter` is not null, then only queries listed will be executed.
 This is a great way to test individual queries.